etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/data-model.md

 ![](/assets/developer-guide/etendo-classic/concepts/Data_Model-15.png)

-!!!note
+!!! note
     When clicking on it a popup with the process interface is opened.
 By default, before opening this popup, the modifications for the current record are autosaved, after the execution of the process, current record is refreshed.
 This is the reason not to show the buttons while not all mandatory fields are not filled.
 These defaults are skipped in case the column is unmarked as **Triggers Autosave**.

 ###### DocAction buttons